-The Lenovo IdeaPad Gaming 3 is decent for business use.
+The Lenovo IdeaPad Gaming 3 15 is decent for business use.
 It feels well-built even though it's entirely plastic, but it's a bit bulky and heavy, so it isn't the easiest thing to carry around.
 Also, its battery lasts only about five hours, which means you'll have to bring the proprietary charger with you because you can't charge the laptop via USB-C. The keyboard feels comfortable to type on and doesn't cause fatigue, the touchpad tracks all movements and gestures well, and the webcam captures a decent image for video calls.
 Its AMD Ryzen CPU can easily handle most productivity tasks like text formatting, web browsing, spreadsheets, and presentations.
-The display is decently sharp and provides plenty of space for multitasking, but it doesn't get bright enough to combat glare.

-We tested the Lenovo IdeaPad Gaming 3 (model 82K200UYUS) with an AMD Ryzen 7 5800H CPU, an NVIDIA GeForce RTX 3050 dedicated GPU, 8GB of memory, and 1256GB of storage.
+We tested the Lenovo IdeaPad Gaming 3 15 (model 82K200UYUS) with an AMD Ryzen 7 5800H CPU, an NVIDIA GeForce RTX 3050 dedicated GPU, 8GB of memory, and 1256GB of storage.
 The screen, CPU, GPU, memory, and storage are configurable; you can see the available options in the table below.
 Our review applies only to variants with a model number starting with '82K2'.
-We'll review the Lenovo IdeaPad Gaming 3i (2021) with Intel 11th Gen. processors separately.
+We've reviewed the Intel-based Lenovo IdeaPad Gaming 3i (2021) separately.

 You can see our unit's label here.